valentina-s/SQL_tutorial/Exercise1.md

 <br>
 6. For future reference, these instructions are also summarized on [this AWS tutorial page](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ConnectToPostgreSQLInstance.html)

-## Step 2: Issuing your first query
+## Step 2: Issuing your first queries

 * Queries can be issued to the database in many different ways.
 Here we'll use the SQL query window in pg_admin.
 This is a great way to test out ideas before implementing your SQL queries in a script.
 <br>